jteengfo/google-homepage/README.md

 #### This is very useful to me because it lays out the fundamentals as well as creates a step-by-step procedure that is easily followed.

+### July 4, 2021

+#### I have finished replicating the google homepage!
+I FEEL ACCOMPLISHED!
+It made me realize how much things are going on just to produce a simple webpage like google search page as I have initially perceived.

+#### There were a lot of trial and error that I had to go through just to make things work BUT it was definitely worth it.
+I did use the inspect tool A LOT and it made me realize how truly useful and important the tool was.